saisudheerp/Aps_portfolio/README.md

 ### 14. Healthcare Facility Routing Optimization

-Optimize the routing of healthcare professionals within hospital facilities to minimize travel time and maximize patient care.
-Basic routing methods may not consider real-time constraints and patient urgency.
+This usecase is to optimize the routing of healthcare professionals within hospital facilities to minimize travel time and maximize patient care.
 The best approach would be using a Shortest Path algorithm like Dijkstra's Algorithm, which computes the most efficient routes based on dynamic factors such as patient locations and emergency situations.
 Time Complexity is O(n^2) and space complexity is O(n).
 Here is my code for [Dijkstra's Algorithm](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/dijkstras.c) in facility routing.

 ### 15. Patient Discharge Planning

 Optimize the discharge planning process for patients to ensure timely and smooth transitions from hospital care to home or rehabilitation facilities.
-Basic discharge planning methods may lead to delays and inefficiencies.
+Basic discharge planning methods like check list may lead to delays and inefficiencies.
 The best approach would be using a Graph Traversal algorithm like Breadth-First Search (BFS), which identifies the shortest path and optimal sequence of discharge tasks based on patient needs and facility resources.
-Time Complexity and Space complexity is O(n).
+Time Complexity and Space complexity are O(n).
 Here is my code for [BST implementation](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/bst.c) in discharge planning.

 ### 16. Healthcare Supply Chain Optimization